sandeep-tukaram/algods/instruction_design/recursion.md

    - left_part(k-1) + pivot(1) + right_part(n-k)
    - Example: Quicksort uses a pivot to divide and conquer
 ```

+### Simple Examples
+Let's look at some everyday examples of these patterns:

+**1. Incremental Pattern - Eating a Sandwich**
+Think about eating a sandwich:
+- To eat a sandwich, first eat all but one bite
+- Then eat that last bite
+- That's it!
+Each smaller sandwich is solved the same way
+- Keep going until you're down to just one bite

+**2. Divide Pattern - Phone Book Search**
+Finding a name in a phone book:
+- Open the book in the middle
+- Is your name before or after?
+- Take that half and split it again
+- Repeat until you find the name

+**3. Partition Pattern - Organizing Books**
+Arranging books by height:
+- Pick one book as a reference (pivot)
+- Put shorter books on the left
+- Put taller books on the right
+- Now you have three groups: shorter, reference, and taller

 The beauty of recursion is that once you recognize these patterns, you'll start seeing them everywhere in problem-solving!